Kandahar: Medieval history

-Kandahar was besieged by a Mongol army in 1221, although Jalal ad-Din Mingburnu defeated them.
+Kandahar was besieged by a Mongol army in 1221, although Jalal al-Din Mangburni defeated them.
 In 1251, upon accession to the Mongol throne, Möngke Khan granted Kandahar, along with other lands in Afghanistan, to Shams ad-Din Mohammad Kart of the Kart dynasty.
 However, the city is mentioned as being under Chagatai control in 1260–61; Kandahar didn't come under Kart control until 1281.
 Later, in 1318, a Chagatai prince raised an army from Kandahar against the Ilkhanid governor of Sistan.
 Kandahar was described by Ibn Battuta in 1333 as a large and prosperous town three nights journey from Ghazni.

-Timur the Great, founder of the Timurid Empire, captured Kandahar in 1383.
+Tamerlane, founder of the Timurid Empire, captured Kandahar in 1383.
 He appointed his grandson Pir Muhammad as governor of Kandahar in 1390.
 Following his death in 1405, the city was ruled by other Timurid governors.
 Kandahar was entrusted to the Arghuns in the late 15th century, who eventually achieved independence from the Timurids.
 Guru Nanak, the founder of Sikhism, is believed to have visited the town (c.
 1521 AD) during his important journey between Hindustan and Mecca in Arabia.